Rahul-K-A/FreeRTOS-Posix-Simulator/README.md

 # Minimal FreeRTOS simulator for POSIX

+## Note
+- This simulator is intended to run on Posix systems (includes Ubuntu and other Linux distros)
+- Other platforms may not be supported

 ## Steps to run
 1. Add your additional header files to the `include` folder
 2. Add your additional source files to the `src/app` folder and edit the `CMakeLists.txt` to add the source files